cea-hpc/modules/doc/source/modulefile.rst

     .. versionadded:: 4.0

+.. mfcmd:: require-fullname

+ Abort *load* evaluation of *modulefile* if name specified to designate it is not the fully qualified one.
+Module alias or a symbolic version names are considered fully qualified names, exception made for the *default* symbol.

+ .. only:: html

+    .. versionadded:: 5.1

 .. mfcmd:: set-alias alias-name alias-string

  Sets an alias or function with the name *alias-name* in the user's